andrewcon/screening-modelling/README.md

 # screening-modelling
-A project where I analysed mock people's data to detect associations with their cancer screening decision.
+A project where I analysed simulated people's data to detect associations with their cancer screening decision.

+Performed a fixed-effects logistic regression model.
+Validated with cross-validation.
+Descriptive analyses and figures were generated.